To Win the Skills War, Forget Job Silos, says PTC’s Hallie Bregman

 We want to be able to take people who are in one role and say, “You have the skill.
 Here’s a great project that you could take advantage of and lean into that skill.”
 That provides development opportunities for our employees.
 That certainly provides advantages to the business in terms of efficiencies since we don’t have to go out and externally recruit.
 It helps us retain our talent and helps us use folks more effectively.

-Visier imagined five HR superpowers that guided leaders through the last 18 months.
+Visier imagined five HR superpowers that guide leaders.
 What’s your superpower, Hallie?

 My superpower is strategy.
 And I think it fits quite well.
 I definitely am someone who thinks high-level and in the details, especially when I’m thinking about adoption and change management in our transformation space.
 I quite often strategize around what we’re going to do—what are the pieces that are going to fall into place?—and how we’re going to get to our long-term vision.